 Migrating code from Swift to Objective-C is easy too, and vice versa.
 Developers can take advantage of Swift’s advanced features by replacing chunks of app code written in Objective-C with Swift.

-Swift has been designed from the ground up with the Cocoa Touch framework, you only need to set up a Swift development environment in XCode and then import Cocoa frameworks, APIs and Objective-C code modules in order to get started.
+Swift designed from the ground up with the Cocoa Touch framework.
+You only need to set up a Swift development environment in XCode and then import Cocoa frameworks.

 Advantages of Swift: